 The city of Miami is located in South Florida’s Miami-Dade County.
 It’s a center of finance, international trade, arts, and culture.
 It’s also a dang cool place to visit (well, it’s actually hot and tropical, but you know what we mean).

-A major tourist destination, Miami, Florida is second in the U.S. after New York City for international visitors.
-The Port of Miami is the busiest cruise port in the world, justly earning the nickname “Cruise Capital of the World.”
+A major tourist destination, Miami, Florida, is second in the U.S. after New York City for international visitors.
+The Port of Miami is the busiest cruise port in the world, earning the nickname “Cruise Capital of the World.”

 Why is it so busy?
 Because there are many fun things to do in and around Miami!
-So much so that if you’re looking to hit up as many places as possible, or you’re in town for a while, you might want your own wheels.
+So much so that you might want your wheels if you’re looking to hit up as many places as possible or are in town for a while.

 If you’re staying in South Beach, day trips to places like Bill Baggs Cape Florida State Park, Key Largo, or the Miami Seaquarium on Virginia Key are much easier with a rental car.